Sint-Michielsgestel

 Sint-Michielsgestel ([ˈsɪnt miˌxilsˈxɛstəl]) is a village in the municipality of Sint-Michielsgestel, Netherlands.

 Geography

 The 120 km long river Dommel flows north from a well near Peer in Belgium.
 Just north of 's-Hertogenbosch it is joined by the Aa and joins the Meuse as Dieze.
 It currently divides Sint-Michielsgestel in two parts.
 In the past the Dommel was important as a transport axis and had crucial influence on the village's history.

-Contemporary Sint-Michielsgestel

-Sint-Michielsgestel is located near the central transport axis in the Netherlands, between 's-Hertogenbosch and Eindhoven.
-Nowadays this axis is dominated by the A2 motorway, but towards 's-Hertogenbosch the village has an even more direct access via the N617.
-No wonder that the village grew when the suburbanization process started, and it still does.

-A major employer in Sint-Michielsgestel is Kentalis (nl), a resource center for sensory and communicative disabled people formerly known as Institute for the deaf and hearing impaired called Instituut voor Doven (nl) aka Viataal.
-There is little industry in the village.
-Gymnasium Beekvliet is a popular school that attracts lots of students from outside the village.

 History

 Antiquity

 Archeological finds near the hamlet of Halder prove that the hamlet Halder was probably the most important settlement on the Dommel during the Roman era.
 Thousands of Roman coins were found in 1962 not far from Nieuw Herlaer castle.
 These and other local archeological finds are now on display in the Museum Romeins Halder at Haanwijk.